jokubasver/Kobra_Neo/README.md

 ## A note on Linear Advance and why it's not enabled
 Unfortunately it seems that uncommenting #define LIN_ADVANCE is not enough to get linear advance to work properly with this version of Marlin and the Kobra Neo.
 While the feature itself works, there were issues with linear advance and TMC2208 drivers up until around mid 2022.

+ I'm currently working on merging the Bug Fix for Linear Advance - more details can be found on > https://github.com/MarlinFirmware/Marlin/pull/24533#issue-1313337917

 ## Flashing
 Copy firmware.bin to your microSD card, insert the card with the printer off, turn printer on and wait until you get to the home screen.
 Afterwards, delete the firmware.bin file from your card.